Oxsomi/core3/docs/OxC3_tool.md

 Semantics for input(s) and output(s) for shaders get parsed and have the following restrictions:

 - SV_ is reserved for HLSL semantic values.
-- Other semantic values must follow TEXCOORD[n], seeing as SPIRV has no concept of semantics.
+- Other semantic values should follow TEXCOORD[n], for optimal compatibility and storage.
 These can be bound through Vulkan as binding n or in D3D12 as TEXCOORD with id n.
-Allowing semantics would cause shaders that can't be compiled for SPIRV or any languages enabled by SPIRV (such as MSL or WGSL).
-As such, semantics for input/output layouts are completely incompatible with the OxC3 shader compiler.
+Semantics for input/output layouts are compatible with the OxC3 shader compiler, but are stored less efficiently and could experience less compatibility for non DirectX pipelines.

 #### Entrypoint annotations